Air Transport International

-Air Transport International, Inc. is an airline based in Wilmington, Ohio, United States.
-It operates worldwide cargo and passenger charter airlines for the express package industry and freight forwarders, as well as for the United States Department of Defense.
+Air Transport International, Inc. (ATI) is an airline based in Wilmington, Ohio, United States.
+It operates worldwide cargo and passenger charter service for the express package industry (notably, Amazon) and freight forwarders, as well as for the United States Department of Defense.
 It also wet-leases aircraft.
 Its main base is Wilmington.
-It is part of the Air Transport Services Group.
+It is part of the Air Transport Services Group (ATSG).

+ATI's origins are complex.
+It is often (including on its own website) identified with Interstate Airlines, a 1980s cargo airline, but while there was a connection there was no corporate continuity.
+Interstate liquidated in the late 1980s after a severe business reverse and its owner bought ATI, a separate carrier, and operated it from former Interstate facilities with former Interstate aircraft.
+In 1994, ATI merged with another cargo airline, International Cargo Xpress dba International Charter Xpress (ICX).
+ATI then went through 1998 Chapter 11 bankruptcy and changed owners at least thrice, including once-prominent air freight company BAX Global and since 2007, ATSG.
+In 2013, ATSG merged a sister airline, Capital Cargo International Airlines, into ATI.